Contentful Personalization & Analytics

 let resolvedEntry = result.entry

-For the full data model and fallback behavior, see Entry personalization and variant resolution.
+For the full data model and fallback behavior, see Entry optimization and variant resolution.

-The iOS SDK emits mobile screen events and Contentful entry interaction events:
+The iOS SDK emits mobile screen events, custom business events, and Contentful entry interaction events:

 Event type SwiftUI path UIKit path